 This material combines chromium, tungsten, and molybdenum to give HSS improved hardness, toughness, and wear resistance over carbon steel.
 HSS tools are generally more expensive than others, but they’re built to last and provide a high material removal rate for both ferrous and nonferrous materials.

-This material is more resistant to wear than HSS but also prone to chipping instead of wearing out evenly over time.
+This material is more resistant to wear than HSS and prone to chipping instead of wearing out evenly over time.
 Because of this you’ll find solid carbide used mainly in finishing applications in newer milling machines or those with less spindle wear.
 Typically carbide tools are made by sintering carbide with another metal, like tungsten, titanium, or tantalum, giving these tools high heat resistance and making them ideal for high-quality surface finishes.

 Ceramics are corrosion-resistant and made from aluminum oxide and silicon nitride.
 Their heat and wear resistance means they can function in high heat cutting environments where other tools would not.
 These tools are typically ideal for cast iron, hard steels, and superalloys.

-Milling Tool Fundamentals
+CNC Milling and Cutting Tool Fundamentals

 Whether you have an HSS or carbon steel end mill, all of your tools will work the same.
 The principles of rotation direction, chip formation, chip load, and milling orientation will travel with you throughout your machinist career.